Retired Col. Rob Maness | Area 51, 9/11, January 6, And Liberty In America | OAP #37

 She was unarmed.

-Uh actually, it doesn't look like he was communicating.
+Actually, it doesn't look like he was communicating.

-Uh, and he just decided he was going to shoot her and stop what was going on right there.
+And he just decided he was going to shoot her and stop what was going on right there.

 That's just not the way we're supposed to do things in the United States of America.

-You know, China, those kind of places.
+That's what happens in Cuba, you know, China, those kind of places.

 I know that one of the first convictions was eight months for gentlemen that was there.

-Well, you know, he'll probably he'll probably serve the time.
+Well, you know, he'll probably, he'll probably serve the time.

-Uh uh, but uh, you know, we have this thing in the United States of America, and it's incodified in the constitution now after the civil war, and slavery was abolished that you know, it's called equal treatment under the law.
+But, you know, we have this thing in the United States of America, and it's codified in the Constitution now after the Civil War and slavery was abolished.

-And uh in this country, uh what I'm concerned about whether will be the final outcome of this incident, is that the narrative of the insurrection uh will be used to develop a war plan to go against domestic terrorists, but the definition of those domestic terrorists and extremists uh under uh uh in this case the Biden administration is gonna be their political opponents that are that are very outspoken, like me and uh and other folks.
+And in this country, what I'm concerned about will be the final outcome of this incident is that the narrative of the insurrection will be used to develop a war plan to go against domestic terrorists.

-The DOJ is very very upfront about that, and the uh uh and the uh prosecuting attorneys are very upfront about it.
+And the prosecuting attorneys are very upfront about it.

-They called it shocking awe.
+They called it shock and awe.

-Uh well, you know, that's one thing to try to make sure we have a stable society and everything, but we have a right to abolish this government if they're not doing their job, and their job is to protect our freedom.
+Well, you know, that's one thing to try to make sure we have a stable society and everything.

 It's right there in the Declaration of Independence that created the United States of America.

-Uh and uh and and we have a right to abolish this government, we have a right to go protest, and uh we have a right to peacefully assemble and air our grievances to the United States of America, uh, and that includes that Capitol building, and shame on Nancy Pelosi and the Department of Defense for making a fortress out of that place for no reason because they had no intelligence to support that.
+And shame on Nancy Pelosi and the Department of Defense for making a fortress out of that place for no reason because they had no intelligence to support that.

-So that's what I'm concerned about is that we will have an unequal justice system in the as the outcome of this, and you're seeing it developed right now with the with the first sentence eight months for this for a guy that walked into the building, for goodness sake.
+And you're seeing it develop right now with the first sentence, eight months for this for a guy that walked into the building, for goodness sake.

-The Tucker segment last night with Mark, uh, I think Ibrahim or Ibrahim, I don't know how to pronounce it.
+The Tucker segment last night with Mark, I think, Ibrahim or Ibrahim.

-Um but you know, he's he's he's being charged, and one of the charges is leaning on a monument.
+And one of the charges is leaning on a monument.

-Yeah, you remember you remember early June?
+You remember early June?

-You remember early June when the the White House was attacked so aggressively that the Secret Service moved the president to the bunker below the White House?
+You remember early June when the White House was attacked so aggressively that the Secret Service moved the president to the bunker below the White House?

 Do you know how unusual?

-Uh look, I you mentioned Mike.
+Look, you mentioned Mike.

 Was anyone charged?

-Uh no, no one was charged.
+No, no one was charged.

 That was an insurrection.